Sunday, February 22, 2026

 REBORN OS UPDATE

-I am so used GNOME Desktop and rest are becoming antithesis and I am Installing them as an academic exercise.
+I am so used GNOME Desktop and rest are becoming antithesis to me and I am Installing them as an academic exercise.

 By the way, I got BlueStar Linux in one/ root partition and it has GNOME in addition.
-I won't try CINNAMON on it.
+I won't try CINNAMON on top of it, even though there is ample space.

 Currently, Debian GNOME has a huge UPDATE.
-Debian is devoid of Blender and hope the Developers look in to what problems it has with Forky Edition.
+Debian is devoid of Blender and hope the Developers look in to what problems when it updates Forky Edition.

 BlueStar Linux UPDATE